TurkuNLP/register-annotation-docs/_register/OP-oo.md

 ---

 - Text expressing the writer's or writers' opinion that are not [Reviews](OP-rv), [Opinion blogs](OP-ob), [Denominational religious blogs / sermons](OP-rs), or [Advice](OP-av)
+- For example an opinion piece
+- Compared to [News & opinion blog or editorial](IP-ed), Other opinion features less solid argumentation

 <!-- details -->